davidchatting/Approximate/README.md

 * ListLib - https://github.com/luisllamasbinaburo/Arduino-List (install via the Arduino IDE Library Manager - searching for "ListLib")

 ## Limitations
 Approximate works with 2.4GHz WiFi networks, but not 5GHz networks - neither ESP8266 or ESP32 support this technology.
 This means that devices that are connected to a 5GHz WiFi network will be invisible to this library.
+Approximate will not work as expected where [MAC address randomisation](https://support.apple.com/en-gb/guide/security/secb9cb3140c/web) is enabled - the default iOS setting.

 ## Examples
 This section describes in some technical detail each of the examples available from the `Examples` menu once Approximate is correctly installed.